-5.4 TOE SFR Dependencies Rationale for SFRs
+5.4 TOE SFR Dependencies Rationale for SFRs Found in PP

-The NDPPv1.1, NDPP Errata#2 and VPN EPv1.1 contain all the requirements claimed in this Security Target.
+The NDPPv1.1, NDPP Errata#2 and VPNGWEP v1.1 contain all the requirements claimed in this Security Target.
 The order of precedence followed in case of duplicate requirements is as follows - VPNGWEP v1.1 > NDPP Errata#2 > NDPPv1.1.
 As such the dependencies are not applicable since the PP and EP have been approved.